Moultrie XV-7000i Review

 Flash Type: Low Glow IR

-Photo quality is outstanding for such an inexpensive cellular trail camera.
+Photo quality is outstanding for such an inexpensive Moultrie XV7000I cellular trail and game camera.
 Day pictures have tons of color, good clarity, and impressive depth to each image.
 Night imagery is bright, clear, and only possesses a slight "halo" effect.
 There is a touch of whiteout on close objects, but not enough to bother us.
 Overall, picture quality is excellent for a cellular camera.

 What if you purchase from us and aren't happy with the image quality?